 SOC Funding — All registered student organizations in good standing are eligible for two types of funding.
 Learn more »

-SOF Student Coordinators
+SOC Student Coordinators

 Student coordinator responsibilities include: